hanahcodes/induction-viz/README.md

 4. Calculate an "induction score" for each head.
 5. Generate a heatmap visualizing which heads are responsible for this behavior.

-### Example Visualization

-This heatmap shows the induction score for every attention head in `gpt2-small`.
-Brighter cells indicate a stronger induction capability.
-We can clearly see strong induction heads appearing in the middle layers (e.g., Layer 5, Head 5 and Layer 6, Head 9), which aligns with published research.

 ## 🧠 The "Why": Mechanistic Interpretability

 Understanding circuits like induction heads is a core goal of Mechanistic Interpretability (MI).
 Instead of treating models as black boxes, we aim to reverse-engineer the specific algorithms they have learned.
 This project serves as a "Hello, World!" for MI, demonstrating a concrete, well-understood mechanism inside a real-world model.